 - Standardize data like United States, United States of America, USA, US, U.S.A., and U.S.

 Match leads to accounts

 Matching a lead to an existing account in your CRM can improve your lead routing success in these ways:

-- Route the lead directly to the account owner, bypassing unnecessary human routing steps
+- Routing the lead directly to the account owner, bypassing unnecessary human routing steps

-- Use the account data to fill in or replace data from the lead
+- Using the account data to fill in or replace data from the lead

-- Automatically convert lead to a contact in Salesforce.com, and attach the contact to the account and
+- Automatically converting a lead to a contact in Salesforce.com, and attaching the contact to the account

-- Identify and merge lead that is a duplicate to a contact (in Salesforce terminology)
+- Identifying and merging any duplicate lead to a contact (in Salesforce terminology)

 If you load more than a few hundred leads a week, you should automate the list loading process.
-There is great benefit in ensuring your data is cleaned and matched before it enters your sales automation or marketing automation platform, before the lead routing logic kicks in.
+You’ll see a great benefit in cleaning and matching data before it enters your sales automation or marketing automation platform, before the lead routing process logic kicks in.

 You should fully automate these tasks as part of the list loading process: